-The top image in this combination is the “go to” slide for the City when they introduce their conception of equity.
-I brought this image up during my interviews to see how it is read by more critical audiences.
-One of my interlocutors.
-Kenneth associated it with the national, hegemonic discourse of the city that excludes the vernacular discourses taking place in the homes of black families.
+The top image in this combination is the “go to” slide for the City of Austin when they introduce their conception of equity.
+I've been bringing this image up during my interviews to see how it is read by more critical audiences.
+One of my interlocutors, Kenneth Thompson, associated this image with the national, hegemonic discourse of the city that excludes the vernacular discourses taking place in the homes of black families.
 “Right, like I need help, right, and so who does that really make feel better about that, right? … when they put that thing together, they probably thought, it looks good and it probably gave them the responses they thought they was gonna get.
 But if they did go out and add more people and add some deliberative thought to those things, right, then perhaps someone’d say, ‘Hey man, wait a minute, you’re makin me feel like I’m in need all the time.’”

-Austin’s white population relates to the relationship between the ontological and discursive space of Austin in a way that does not upset the hegemonic discourse about the city.
-That is, it does not cause or incite Third Order Learning, or a change in their expectations for the way their city is or should be structured (Bateson 1987).
+Austin’s white population relates to the relationship between the ontological and discursive space of Austin in a way that enables them to assimilate their experiences into the hegemonic discourse about the city.
+That is, their experience does not incite Third Order Learning, or a change in their expectations for the way their city is or should be structured (Bateson 1987).
 Even the self-referential critique of Austin’s history, which is included in the text embedded in the image, feeds into this hegemonic perception of Austin as a socially just and progressive place.
 In Tane's words, "you know, 'yea, if I talk about anti-racism, I don’t have to f***ing do anything.'
 When in fact... they’re really promoting the continuation and even the augmentation of racism in terms of how resources are distributed."

 The second image, by contrast, suggests that the City has and continues to actively participate in preventing racial equity.
 And it uses visual metaphors that simply hit harder than terms like "structural violence" to get at some of the difference between Austin’s progressive discourse and it’s liberal reality.
-It also gets rid of “height” as a metaphor for inequality and replaces it with symbols of physical (arm restraints) and legal (“Whites Only”) barriers imposed by the City.
+The bottom image also gets rid of “height” as a metaphor for inequality and replaces it with symbols of physical (arm restraints) and legal (“Whites Only”) barriers imposed by the City.

 What becomes apparent when you talk with Austin’s local black and brown populations is that they do have a dissonant relation to the relationship between Austin’s discursive and ontological space, and this has caused a change in their expectations (i.e. Third Order learning).
 As with all Third-Order learning, this change in expectation has the potential to be beneficial or deleterious, tonic or toxic.

-This attempt to make Austin residents feel good and maintain the city’s progressive reputation may seem quite reasonable, but the dissonance between that representation and the situation of its black population has detrimental effects on the psycho-social dynamics of local black families.
+Attempting to make Austin residents feel good and maintain the city’s progressive reputation may seem quite reasonable, but the dissonance between that representation and the situation of the city's black population has detrimental effects on the psycho-social dynamics of local black families.
 It presents young black folk with a double bind.
 They are being excluded from a conversation about inclusivity.
 I'll quote Kenneth again, “Two things happen, we start to feel like, first of all, that our voice doesn’t exist, right?
 And then you start trying to figure out, to some degree, why should you get involved?
 Why should you get involved when it appears that those who should be the architects of fairness, right, are still imbalanced with their media and with their messages?”

 Kenneth went on to argue that it takes a special skill to survive in Austin as a black person, one that reflects a certain positive form of Third Order learning.
 You have to become good at taking in the bullshit, digesting it, and making it into something you can use to improve the situation for yourself and your family.
-In other words, you have to be able to record and describe your experiences of the differential between Austin’s discursive and the ontological space and use it to convince the city that your input will be an essential factor in the redefinition of Austin as an inclusive cultural place.
 Which is obviously a very difficult skill to cultivate.